PicoCreator/2nd-brain/README.md

 ## User Guide

 -   I will rearrange and rename at any time with no notice
--   The folders are named in [PARA](https://fortelabs.co/blog/para/) format - optimizing for:
+-   The folders are named in a modified [PARA](https://fortelabs.co/blog/para/) format - optimizing for:
     -   P - nearterm projects i want to do
-    -   A - standards i want to upkeep
+    -   A - stuff i want to upkeep within my "area of responsibility"
     -   R - resources for stuff i like
-    -   Archive - for misc past junk i dont see myself needing anymore
+    -   L - Legacy (Archive) - for misc past junk i dont see myself needing anymore
     -   not everything is public, sorry if your thing isn't on here
 -   **This is a public digital garden - Terms of use**: [https://www.swyx.io/digital-garden-tos/](https://www.swyx.io/digital-garden-tos/)
--   there is no explicit licensing on this because these are personal notes - you are welcome to read them, contribute to them, suggest additions - **just do not copy them and share them as your own**.
+-   there is no explicit licensing on this because these are personal notes (so these are by default copyrighted)
+- you are welcome to read them, contribute to them, suggest additions - **just do not copy them and share them as your own**.

 # Why is this public?
 This was mostly inspired by swyx second brain, which you can find here : https://github.com/sw-yx/brain